SubZane/socialjs/README.md

 ```
 * `fetchCounts`: Default true.
 If the plugin should fetch share count or not.
 * `shortCount`: Default true.
 Show total by k or M when number is to big.
+* `https`: Defaults false.
+Set to true to change all requests from HTTP to HTTPS.
 * `GooglePlus`: Path to server side google plus client.
 * `Facebook`: URL to REST Service.
 Don't change unless you know what your doing.
 * `Linkedin`: URL to REST Service.
 Don't change unless you know what your doing.